100-m/nx.digital/doc/project_life_cycle.md

 ## Custom Design

-If you have chosen a custom design, our team needs a template filled with real data.
-(Indeed false data does not allow to see the true size of the blocks (disclaimers ...)).
+If you have chosen a custom design, our team will need a template filled with real data.
+(False data does not allow us to see the true size of blocks (disclaimers ...)).
-Moreover the template won't be reproduce exactly (pixel by pixel), some corrections will be added due to implementation constraints.
+Moreover, template will not be reproduced pixel-wise, some corrections will be added due to implementation constraints.

 # Add others funds (Only for production, not realized for POC)